-Step-by-Step: How to make a Level 1 Alternate appeal
+Step-by-Step: How to make a Level 1 Alternate Appeal

-A "fast review" (or "fast appeal") is also called an "expedited appeal."
+Legal Term fast review (or fast appeal) is also called an expedited appeal.

-Step 1: Contact us and ask for a "fast review."
+Step 1: Contact us and ask for a fast review.

-• Ask for a "fast review."
-This means you are asking us to give you an answer using the "fast" deadlines rather than the "standard" deadlines.
+• Ask for a fast review.
+This means you are asking us to give you an answer using the fast deadlines rather than the standard deadlines.
 Chapter 2 has contact information.

-Step 2: We do a "fast review" of the decision we made about when to end coverage for your services.
+Step 2: We do a fast review of the decision we made about when to end coverage for your services.